n3rgy/data/README.md

 # data

+Known defects and issues can be found at https://github.com/n3rgy/data/issues

+Release notes for platform updaates can be found at https://github.com/n3rgy/data/wiki/00-n3rgy-data-platform-wiki

 Sample scripts and routines to support developers using the n3rgy data platform.<p>

 -= CGI scripts to be run in a web environment =-<p>